Predicting Human Perceptions of Robot Performance During Navigation Tasks: Findings

-To better understand the complexity of inferring impressions of robot performance, we evaluated how well human annotators could solve the prediction problem.
-To this end, we administered an online survey through \texttt{www.prolific.co}, a platform for human data collection.
-In the survey, human annotators observed visualizations of observations in our \textsc{SEAN TOGETHER} Dataset.
+To better understand the complexity of inferring \thrirevision{perceptions} of robot performance, we evaluated how well human annotators could solve the prediction problem.
+To this end, we administered an online survey through \thrirevision{Prolific,\footnote{\url{www.prolific.co}}} a platform for human data collection and online research studies.
+In our survey, human annotators observed visualizations of observations in our \textsc{SEAN TOGETHER} Dataset.
 Then, they tried to predict performance ratings provided by the people who followed the robot.

 \textbf{Method:} For the survey, we randomly selected 2 data samples from each of the 60 participants in our data collection, with one gathered before and the other gathered after the robot's behavior changed.
 The observations in each sample corresponded to an 8-second 5-hz window of features right before the corresponding performance label was provided.